delliott0000/PyDoorBuilder/API/HTTP/Common.md

 ## Request and Response Structures
 Most endpoints expect the caller to supply a JSON object with specific fields.
 Other endpoints don't expect a JSON object at all.
 Unexpected JSON objects/fields will be ignored and will not cause an error to be returned.

-The API will return a JSON object with every response.
+The API will return a JSON object with every response, except for successful WebSocket upgrades.

 For unsuccessful requests, this object will contain a `"message": ...` field describing what went wrong.